mywristbands/puptinder/README.md

 - ProfileView
 - ProfileEditView
 - MatchesView
-- MessageConversationView (Likely to be taken care of by MessageKit)
+- ConversationView (Likely to be taken care of by MessageKit)
 - OtherUserProfileView

 Note: Will consider protocols and delegates later